ram-hacks/Weekly-Programming-Challenge/README.md

 Then, come to RAM Hacks on Tuesdays in the Graduate Lounge in Tyler Hall.
 We'll review the solutions that were submitted and discuss the problems.
 Even if you don't submit a solution, come anyways!
 Eat pizza, discuss computery things, and just hang out.

+Code golf is _always_ encouraged, though. ;) Maybe we can have a golf competition.

 ### Challenges
 1. [Week 1](linkneeded)